 When you access the Editor, you’ll see your live website with the Editor toolbar (the gray bar) collapsed at the bottom of your screen.
 Through this toolbar, you can access the various Editor panels to manage page settings, dynamic content, forms, and your Editor account.
 You can also see and publish the changes you make through the Editor.

 The Editor toolbar features the following tabs and icons:

-Menu - Use this menu to go to the Dashboard, your Project Settings, or the Designer.
+Menu - Use this menu to go to the Dashboard, your Site Settings, or the Designer.
 This button features the Webflow logo.
-You can replace this with your own logo, or your client's, on our Pro plan.
-Learn more about Editor branding.

-Account Settings (icon) - opens the Account Settings Panel where you can edit your Collaborator account info and upload a profile image.
+Account Settings (icon) - opens the Account settings panel where you can edit your content editor account info and upload a profile image.

 Log out (icon) - logs you out of the Editor after confirmation.

 Back to live site (button) - Switches from Editor mode to Live-site mode, which allows you to view your site as your site visitors will see it.

 Saving/Saved - all changes are saved automatically in the Editor.
 When you make a change to your site in the Editor, you will see either a “Saving…” or “Saved” status.

 Changelog - this shows the number of unpublished changes next to the publish button at the bottom left.
 Clicking the changelog reveals a list of items and pages with unpublished changes, and you can see which content editor or Workspace member made them.